atlasmoth/go_neynar_sdk/hub/docs/ReactionsAPI.md

 )

 func main() {
-	apiKey := "apiKey_example" // string | API key required for authentication. (default to "NEYNAR_API_DOCS")
+	apiKey := "apiKey_example" // string | API key required for authentication. (optional) (default to "NEYNAR_API_DOCS")
-	url := "chain://eip155:1/erc721:0x39d89b649ffa044383333d297e325d42d31329b2" // string | The URL of the parent cast
+	url := "chain://eip155:1/erc721:0x39d89b649ffa044383333d297e325d42d31329b2" // string | The URL of the parent cast (optional)
-	reactionType := openapiclient.ReactionType("REACTION_TYPE_LIKE") // ReactionType | The type of reaction, either as a numerical enum value or string representation (default to "REACTION_TYPE_LIKE") pageSize := int32(56) // int32 | Maximum number of messages to return in a single response (optional) reverse := true // bool | Reverse the sort order, returning latest messages first (optional) pageToken := "pageToken_example" // string | The page token returned by the previous query, to fetch the next page.
+	reactionType := openapiclient.ReactionType("REACTION_TYPE_LIKE") // ReactionType | The type of reaction, either as a numerical enum value or string representation (optional) (default to "REACTION_TYPE_LIKE") pageSize := int32(56) // int32 | Maximum number of messages to return in a single response (optional) reverse := true // bool | Reverse the sort order, returning latest messages first (optional) pageToken := "pageToken_example" // string | The page token returned by the previous query, to fetch the next page.
 If this parameter is empty, fetch the first page (optional)